 - "Colorado tourism has regained its momentum after a detour 15 years ago knocked it off track.
-A renewed effort to advertise the state with funds committed for that purpose has helped propel the state's tourism industry back to its pre-detour levels." - "For the first time, the number of visitors to Colorado has surpassed a 1992 record set shortly before state funding for advertising was slashed." - "Though tourism funding was restarted in 2000, it has taken the state nearly eight years to regain the market share that was lost-both in number of trips and in tourism dollars spent in the state."15 yield the desired results," said Cathy Ritter, director of the Colorado Tourism Office."16
+A renewed effort to advertise the state with funds committed for that purpose has helped propel the state's tourism industry back to its pre-detour levels." - "For the first time, the number of visitors to Colorado has surpassed a 1992 record set shortly before state funding for advertising was slashed." - "Though tourism funding was restarted in 2000, it has taken the state nearly eight years to regain the market share that was lost-both in number of trips and in tourism dollars spent in the state."20